rosafilgueira/Spark_EDDIE_TextMining/README.md

 # Monitoring the Spark Cluster and Applications/queries via UIs

-Spark offers different UIs to monitor the Spark Master, Workers and Driver (running an Spark Application/query).
-The only thing is needed is to create the proper bridges in your cluster.
+Spark offers different UIs to monitor the Spark master, workers and driver (running an Spark application/query).
+The only thing is needed is to create the proper ssh bridges.
 For doing that, you will need to check the URLS of the master ( e.g. opening *master.log* ), workers (e.g. opening *worker.log*), and driver (e.g. opening *driver.log* or checking in which node is running your spark-driver-textmining.job).

-Once you have these URLs of these 3 nodes, you just need to do the following
+Once you have these URLs of these three nodes, you just need to do the following

-- Spark Cluster UI – bridge: ssh UUN@eddie3.ecdf.ed.ac.uk -L8080:MASTER-URL:8080 , and then in your web browser type localhost://8080
+- Spark cluster UI – bridge: ssh UUN@eddie3.ecdf.ed.ac.uk -L8080:MASTER-URL:8080 , and then in your web browser type localhost://8080

 	![Spark Master UI](https://github.com/rosafilgueira/Spark_EDDIE_TextMining/blob/master/Figures/SparkClusterUI.png)

-- Spark Worker UI – bridge: ssh UUN@eddie3.ecdf.ed.ac.uk -L8081:WORKER-URL:8081 , and then in your web browser type localhost://8081
+- Spark worker UI – bridge: ssh UUN@eddie3.ecdf.ed.ac.uk -L8081:WORKER-URL:8081 , and then in your web browser type localhost://8081

 	![Spark Worker UI](https://github.com/rosafilgueira/Spark_EDDIE_TextMining/blob/master/Figures/SparkWorkerUI.png)